pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 Tools are divided into two categories:

   - A :newterm:`general tool` can be attached to any model, regardless of its type (except for the :ref:`Complexity Tool <ug-complexity-tool>`).
-Every general tool adds some interactive 3D handles around or above the primary selection.
   - A :newterm:`specialized tool` can be applied only to a model of a specific type.
 It is used to modify unique editable features of that type of model.

-    Some specialized tools add interactive 3D handles; others use 2D :ref:`panels <ug-panels>` for editing.
+Some tools add interactive 3D handles around or above the primary selection;
+others use 2D :ref:`panels <ug-panels>` for editing.

 Attaching and Switching Tools .............................